Current and historic transit in Dayton OH

 - Rt 8, from Northwest Hub to Westown Hub via Salem and Germantown/Lakeview (10-15 min rush; 20 min midday).

-These routes are usually operated as trolley, unless disrupted by accidents or street construction.
+These routes are usually operated as trolley, unless disrupted by accidents, street construction, or downtown events.

 These routes operate thru the Wright Stop Plaza downtown off Main between Third and Fourth.

-The dual mode trolley demonstrators are being tested on these routes at various times.
+All four dual mode NexGen demonstrators are being tested on these routes at various times.

 These four routes do not operate as trolleys on weekends.